* This is the Consumer Version. *

 Preparing to Use a Prosthesis

-Before surgery, a surgeon, prosthetist, and physical therapist discuss plans and goals with the person who requires amputation.
+Before surgery, a surgeon, a prosthetist (an expert who designs, fits, builds, and adjusts prostheses), and a physical therapist discuss plans and goals with the person who requires amputation.
 Also before surgery, everyone who requires an amputation should, if possible, discuss what happens after surgery with a peer counselor who has had an amputation.

 Exercises to increase muscle strength and flexibility are taught before and after amputation.
 The stronger and more flexible people are, the more they can do with or without their prosthesis.
 Some exercises depend on the type of amputation.
-All people need to do exercises to help reduce swelling in the stump and prevent tissues in the stump from shortening.
+All people need to do exercises to help reduce swelling in the residual limb and prevent tissues in the residual limb from shortening.
 This shortening (called a contracture) stiffens the tissues and thus limits the joint’s range of motion.
 As a result, using a prosthesis is more difficult.

-After surgery, the stump must heal before a prosthesis can be worn, and swelling in the stump must be reduced before a prosthesis can be fitted for long-term use.
-To help reduce swelling, people are taught to apply an elastic sock (called a shrinker) or an elastic bandage over the stump.
-Wearing a shrinker or bandage also helps by shaping the stump and preventing irregularities that can make fitting the interface difficult.
-It increases circulation and makes pain in the amputated limb (phantom pain) less likely.
+After surgery, the residual limb must heal before a prosthesis can be worn, and swelling in the limb must be reduced before a prosthesis can be fitted for long-term use.
+To help reduce swelling, people are taught to apply an elastic sock (called a shrinker) or an elastic bandage over the residual limb.
+Wearing a shrinker or bandage also helps by shaping the residual limb and preventing irregularities that can make fitting the interface difficult.
+It increases circulation and makes pain in the amputated limb ( phantom pain) less likely.
 For a while after surgery, a shrinker, bandage, or both are worn whenever the prosthesis is off.
+The use of a shrinker can help control swelling and reduce phantom pain.
 How long it is worn varies from person to person.

 When the prosthesis is delivered, people are taught the basics of using it: